 S. Roundle, Liverpool

-.
-A blood test undertaken by your doctor can examine the concentration of haemoglobin in your blood and the amount of stored iron in your blood stream (ferritin blood concentration) to establish if you need to actively include more iron in your diet
+Female endurance athletes (in particular runners!) and male and female vegetarian athletes are at a higher risk of iron depletion.
+A blood test undertaken by your doctor can examine the concentration of haemoglobin in your blood and the amount of stored iron in your blood stream (ferritin blood concentration) to establish if you need to actively include more iron in your diet or dietary supplementation.

 1 Telford R. D. et al, Footstrike is the major course of hemolysis during running, Journal of Applied Physiology, The American Physiological Society, 2003